-- (a) may be provided as consolidated group financial statements where the group comprises more than one licensed fiduciary; - (b) must present a true and fair view of the financial position at the end of that accounting period; - (c) must present a true and fair view of any profit and loss during that accounting period; - (d) must be prepared in accordance with United Kingdom accounting standards12, United States accounting standards13 or International Financial Reporting Standards14; and - (e) must be accompanied by an auditor's report prepared in accordance with the International Standards on Auditing issued by the Financial Reporting Council. - (5) If, during the accounting period, the licensee has received any reports prepared by an internal or external auditor, an accountant or a consultant which address the breakdown of, or any material weakness in, internal control procedures then these reports must be provided with the financial statements. - (6) Management letters received from external auditors must be submitted together with the financial statements.
+- (a) may be provided as consolidated group financial statements where the group comprises more than one licensed fiduciary; - (b) must present a true and fair view of the financial position at the end of that accounting period; - (c) must present a true and fair view of any profit and loss during that accounting period; - (d) must be prepared in accordance with United Kingdom accounting standards13, United States accounting standards14 or International Financial Reporting Standards15; and - (e) must be accompanied by an auditor's report prepared in accordance with the International Standards on Auditing issued by the Financial Reporting Council or the International Standards on Auditing issued by the International Auditing and Assurance Standards Board. - (5) If, during the accounting period, the licensee has received any reports prepared by an internal or external auditor, an accountant or a consultant which address the breakdown of, or any material weakness in, internal control procedures then these reports must be provided with the financial statements. - (6) Management letters received from external auditors must be submitted together with the financial statements.

-12 As issued by the Financial Reporting Council.
+13 As issued by the Financial Reporting Council.

-13 As issued by the Financial Accounting Standards Board.
+14 As issued by the Financial Accounting Standards Board.

-14 As issued by the International Accounting Standards Board.
+15 As issued by the International Accounting Standards Board.